 As a non-coder who’s spent 10 years in the tech world, I’m thrilled to let you in on a little secret: Not only are there non-coding jobs available at tech companies, but they actually make up the majority of all jobs in this industry!

-    To jumpstart your own tech career exploration, here’s a crash course on five roles inside tech companies that don’t require any technical expertise—plus advice on how to take your first step into the tech world.
+To jump-start your own tech career exploration, here’s a crash course on five roles inside tech companies that don’t require any technical expertise—plus average salaries and advice on how to take your first step into the tech world.

 Once a tech team starts to come together, the natural next question is: “What should we build?”
 Since developing innovative products is at the core of the tech industry, companies are always trying to come up with great new ideas.

 To lead this investigation, tech firms employ a special kind of marketing whiz—the product marketer.

 While product marketers conduct lots of traditional marketing activities, including developing ads, their most important function comes earlier in the product development process.
 Because that’s when they go out to their audience (anyone from students to CEOs) and try to learn everything they can, asking questions like:

 - What would help you overcome that challenge and reach your goal?